 Who we are

-Dr Nicola Stacey, Director of the Heritage of London Trust since 2015.
+Dr Nicola Stacey has been director of the Heritage of London Trust since 2015.
 After a career as an archaeologist, she worked for the Museum of London and then for nine years at English Heritage, researching and presenting historic sites to the public.
 Nicola has published and lectured on history and archaeology in the UK and abroad.
-She has a doctorate in archaeology from New College, Oxford, and was elected Fellow of the Society of Antiquaries.
+She has a doctorate in archaeology from New College, Oxford, and was elected Fellow of the Society of Antiquaries in 2012.

 Martin Drury has dedicated his career over 30 years to the conservation of historic buildings.
 He was awarded a CBE in 2001 and the Esher Award in 2002 for services to the protection of historic buildings.